himanshusingla123/API/Basic Authentication.md

    The Base64-encoded string, containing the username and password, is transmitted over the network as part of the HTTP request headers.
 However, it's important to note that Base64 encoding is not a form of encryption; it's simply an encoding mechanism that can be easily reversed.
 Therefore, the credentials are not encrypted during transmission.

 5. **Server Authentication:**
-   Upon receiving the request, the server extracts the username and password from the Base64-encoded string in the "Authorization" header.
+   Upon receiving the request, the server extracts the username and password from the Base64-encoded string in the Authentication header.
 It then compares these credentials against its authentication database to validate the user's identity.

 6. **Security Considerations:**
    Basic authentication is considered insecure for several reasons: